abhinandanraj/Coding_Challenges/README.md

     Pi: "Stop laughing brat!
 Wait, I'll make a cool dice for you."

     Program Details
-    Help Pi impress his nephew with a program that behaves like a pair of dice.
+    1.Help Pi impress his nephew with a program that behaves like a pair of dice.
-    Write a basic program using the random module to generate two numbers in the range 1 to 6.
+    2.Write a basic program using the random module to generate two numbers in the range 1 to 6.

 [Solution](Coding_Questions/Question_0009.py)